bhakin/cse15l-lab-reports/CSE15L Week 6 Lab Report 3.md

 ---
 ![pic9](RunningMarkdownOnieng6.png)
-- After copying the markdown-parser repo into my cs15l account, I logged into my cs15l account and compile and run MarkdownParseTest.java.
+- After copying the markdown-parser repo into my cs15l account, I logged into my cs15l account so that I could compile and run MarkdownParseTest.java.
 - The picture above shows the result after I ran MarkdownParseTest.java.

 ---